Managing our footprint

 Supporting our business partners

-We also support our airline partners to reduce their carbon emissions through the introduction of equipment to reduce their dependence on high-carbon-intensity aviation fuel while at our airport.
+We also support airlines to reduce their carbon emissions through the introduction of equipment to reduce their dependence on high-carbon-intensity aviation fuel while at our airport.
 This includes our ongoing programme to install ground power units (GPUs) and provide pre-conditioned air (PCA) so that international aircraft can be serviced by New Zealand’s low-carbon electricity grid while they prepare for their next flight, instead of burning their own jet fuel.
-All our international stands now have GPUs and PCA units.
+All our international stands have GPUs and PCA units.
 We are currently planning GPUs and PCAs for our domestic stands.